jeromeetienne/threex.transparency/README.md

 extension to easily handle transparency in three.js

-## TODO
-* remove require.js submodule
-* change API to something more like glow
-  * ability to add/remove object transparent

 ## How To Use It ?

-First you setup all the objects
+First you setup all the objects that you want to be transparent

 ```
-THREEx.Transparency.init(scene)
+THREEx.Transparency.init(objects)
 ```

-It will traverse ```THREE.Object3D``` and all its children, to change their ```THREE.Material``` appropriatly.
-It will be done on all the objects marked as transparent so ```object.material.transparent === true```.
+It will change the ```THREE.Material``` to make it support transparent.

-Second you update all your transparent objects at every frame.
+Second you need to update all your objects at every frame.

 ```
-THREEx.Transparency.update(scene, camera)
+THREEx.Transparency.update(objects, camera)
 ```

 ## How To Run Examples